(all courses required for international trips)

 travel to.
 Students will learn about population, migration, economic development, foreign exchange rates, agriculture, and food production.
-This course will broaden students historical and geographical perspective of
+This course will broaden student’s historical and geographical perspective of

 103- Foreign language– In this course, students will be given the opportunity to further their education by learning more about the country's culture.
 Depending on the region traveled to, students will learn the basic language (food, directions, signs, etc.) of the specific country.

-This course will help students learn how to adapt to new environments while embracing the culture.
+104- When in Rome do as the Romans do – This course will help students learn how to adapt to new environments while embracing the culture.
 Students will learn how to follow the Roman Proverb everywhere they travel:

 1. Behave as those around do

 3. Respect the beliefs and practices of a local culture It is courteous, and sometimes advantageous, to follow the customs of a society when visiting their nation.